Trauma

 What Does Unprocessed Trauma Or Unresolved Trauma Look Like?

-If left addressed the effects of a traumatic event, the "symptoms" of trauma can manifest in ways that affect your mental & physical health, and your relationships with yourself and others.
+If the effects of an event are left unaddressed, the "legacy of trauma" can manifest in ways that affect your mental & physical health, and your relationships with yourself and others.

 Some of the symptoms of unresolved trauma are: